 - Always change vendor-supplied defaults and remove or disable unnecessary default accounts before installing a system on the network.
 This applies to ALL default passwords, including but not limited to those used by operating systems, software that provides security services, application and system accounts, point-of-sale (POS) terminals, Simple Network Management Protocol (SNMP) community strings, etc.).

-- All security-related events on high security servers must be logged and audit trails saved as follows:
+- All security-related events on high security servers must be logged, saved and sent to the SIEM.

-- If media moves outside of the secured data center it must first be approved by the Service Operations and Data Center Manager.
+- No media moves outside of the secured data center

 - Security-related events will be reported to the Information Security Team, Corrective measures and information disclosure will be prescribed as needed, as per the ITS Incident Response Handbook.
 Security-related events include, but are not limited to: